cetz-package/cetz/src/draw/grouping.typ

   },)
 }

+/// TODO: Not writing the docs for this as it should be removed in place of better anchors before 0.2
 /// Place one or more marks along a path
 ///
 /// Mark items must get passed as positional arguments.
 A `mark-item` is an dictionary